 rehab center to practice daily living skills, and they hadn’t seen that in other places.”

-She quickly found that the Masonic Communities rehab program was able to help a wide variety of patients, including herself.
+She quickly found that the Masonic Homes rehab program was able to help a wide variety of patients, including herself.

 Now, Mary Lou is able to cook, walk once a week with her sisters and husband, pull weeds and make the bed.

 Technology like Jintronix, featuring therapeutic interactive games and functional assessments, has played a part in Mary Lou’s progress.
 The program, which uses a motion-sensing camera mounted to a TV to monitor participants’ movements, offers fun exercises that accelerate recovery.
 Mary Lou attributes her success to the Masonic Homes rehab team and says she appreciates how they listen to her feedback and goals and incorporate it into her therapy.

 Thanks to her hard work, Mary Lou has graduated from a wheelchair to a walker.
 She uses a rolling walker now for trails so she can continue to visit parks.

 “This year, we also got rid of the ramps at my house,” she noted.
 “That was cause for celebration.”
 The gains Mary Lou has made are “tremendous,” said Natalie.
 “She’s been a true success story and those are the things that are most rewarding in our job.”